-This article demonstrates different techniques of processing images with textual data which we consider useful for further OCR processing of said images.
+This article demonstrates different image preprocessing techniques with textual data which we consider useful for further OCR processing of said images.

 These techniques can be easily combined into an image pre-processing system.

 It should be noted that this report is mainly a quick review of what can be done.
-All the demonstrated algorithms can be further enhanced for the sake of achieving even greater accuracy/performance.
+All the demonstrated image preprocessing techniques can be further enhanced for the sake of achieving even greater accuracy/performance.

 Our R&D team has developed a Handwritten Text Detection prototype that processes even blurry, grainy and low-resolution images that was later enhanced to a comprehensive Data Extraction algorithm.
 It retrieves information in the key-value format and transforms documents into business-ready data better prepared for processing, analysis, and storage.
 You choose which keys to look for and the text recognition algorithm extracts data from all of the documents that contain indicated keys no matter where they are positioned within the document.